-A Shared Account allows units and organizations to use U-M Box and U-M Google accounts for email, calendars and collaborating on files.
-It is owned by U-M instead of an individual.
+A Shared Account allows units and organizations to use U-M Box and U-M Google accounts for email and calendars and to share access to centrally owned files.
+It is owned by the unit or organization instead of an individual.
 Individuals manage the account through their own account and can transfer it to others as needed.
 With their own individual account and weblogin, designated people can send and receive email, post events and share calendars, and collaborate on files, all acting as the Shared Account.
 Instead of logging into them, Shared Accounts are mainly managed through an individual’s own account.

 Request a Shared Account through the Shared Account Request Form.